-The United Kingdom is one of the few EU member states which has not joined the single currency, or Euro (EUR).
+The United Kingdom is one of the few EU-member states that hasn't joined the single currency, or Euro (EUR).
 The official currency in the United Kingdom is the British Pound (£).
 One pound (GBP) is divided into 100 pence.

-Most debit and credit cards are accepted in the UK and ATMs can be found nearly everywhere, and generally offer the best exchange rates (transaction charges do exist for international card use, and can quickly add up).
+Most debit and credit cards are accepted in the UK and ATMs can be found nearly everywhere, and generally offer the best exchange rates (transaction charges on international cards can quickly add up).

 Currency can be exchanged at most banks, bureaux de change and even at post offices – which actually offer some of the best rates.

 Opening a bank account in the UK can be a frustrating process for expats, and with over 20 commercial possibilities, choosing the best institution can often be the most complicated part.

 In order to open a bank account in the UK, most banks require proof of income and employment, evidence of a local address, and a passport.
 Some banks allow expats to open a bank account before they have arrived in the UK.
 Although this does make transferring money easy, it is more expensive and the bank would require expats to set up an account with them at a branch in their home country as well as transfer a hefty initial deposit.
 Some travel agents sell ‘bank account set-up’ packages, which definitely help when setting up a bank account upon arrival in the UK.

 It can be helpful to have a letter of introduction from a bank in an expat's home country testifying to their credit worthiness and financial track record.
 A series of recent bank account statements will also be helpful.
 Banks vary in the strictness of their requirements so shop around.